sridharan99/password-generator/README.md

-Random Password Generator
 welcome to the Random Password Generator!!
 This is a simple tool to create secure and random password for personal and professional use.
 It's designed to help you generate passwords that are difficult to guess, ensuring your accounts and data remain secure.
 Features
 User-friendly interface
 Instant password generator